-CREDIT HOURS

 a.
+Child and Adolescent Therapy (minimum = 12 credit hours) (revised SU23)

+PSYC 5100 Psychopathology of Childhood

+PSYC 5590 Diverse Family Systems

+PSYC 6410 Psychological Treatment of Adol/Young Adults3

+AND Select ONE of the following courses:

+PSYC 5200 Psychology of Women and Gender 3

+PSYC 5670 Behavioral & Biopsychosocial Challenges within Le GBT

+Communities 3

+PSYC 6560 Psychology of Race in the US 3

+EPSY 6830 External Practicum (with child/adolescent clients) .3

-Child and Family Therapy (minimum = 12 credit hours) PSYC 5100 Psychopathology of Childhood PSYC 6410 Psychopath/Treat of Adol/Young Adults3 PSYC 5590 is a prerequisite for PSYC 6160; PSYC 5100 is a prerequisite for PSYC 6410. b.
-Sport Psychology (minimum = 14 credit hours) (revised FA15, SU16, SU18, SP20) PSYC 5850 Sport & Exercise Psychology Practicum (2hr. fall & spring semester, min.
-2yrs)8 And Select TWO of the following three courses: PSYC/KINE 6175 Social Psychology of Sport II Performance Psychology If students are interested in becoming a Certified Mental Performance Consultant through the Association of Applied Sport Psychology, they may need to take additional sport psy practicum and one additional course in the sport sciences while in the doctoral program.
-Students should consult with the Director of the UNT Center for Sport Psychology to determine if they need to take such a course and if so, which course might be taken. c.
-Minority Wellness (minimum = 12 credit hours) (revised SU18, SU20) PSYC 5590 Diverse Family Systems for students in the MW cluster, PSYC 5590 may be taken at any time when the course is offered.
-AND Select TWO of the following courses: PSYC 5200 Psychology of Women and Gender The following courses offered in other departments at UNT may fulfill the MW Cluster's requirements with the approval of the student's advisor (note: online courses will not be accepted).
+PSYC 5100 & 5590 are prerequisites for PSYC 6410.

+b.
+Sport Psychology (minimum = 14 credit hours) (revised FA15, SU16, SU18, SP20)

+And Select TWO of the following three courses:

+If students are interested in becoming a Certified Mental Performance Consultant through the Association of Applied Sport Psychology, they may need to take additional sport psy practicum and one additional course in the sport sciences while in the doctoral program.
+Students should consult with Dr. Petrie to determine if they need to take such a course and if so, which course might be taken.
-RHAB5710 Multicultural Rehab3

-RHAB5715 Disability/Human Development3

-COUN 5540 Women's Emotional Health3

-WMST 5200 Contemporary Issues in Global Feminisms3

-PHIL 5300 Social and Political Philosophy3

-PHIL 6560 Religion and Philosophy (or alternate graduate level religion

-course subject to committee approval)3
+c.
+Minority Wellness (minimum = 12 credit hours) (revised SU18, SU20, SU 23)

+AND Select THREE the following courses:

+PSYC 5200 Psychology of Women and Gender

+PSYC 5670 Behavioral & Biopsychosocial Challenges within

+LGBT Communities

+PSYC 6200 Cross-Cultural Psychology3

+PSYC 6560 Psychology of Race in the US3